opencord/cord/docs/quickstart_physical.md

    - cord-maas-provisioner - (directory: `provisioner`) daemon on the head node to managing the execution of ansible playbooks against switches and compute nodes as they are added to the POD.
-   - cord-ip-allocator - (directr: `ip-allocator`) daemon on the head node used to allocate IP address for the fabric interfaces.
+   - cord-ip-allocator - (directory: `ip-allocator`) daemon on the head node used to allocate IP address for the fabric interfaces.
    - cord-dhcp-harvester - (directory: `harvester`) run on the head node to facilitate CORD / DHCP / DNS integration so that all hosts can be resolved via DNS
-   - opencord/mavenrepo
+   - opencord/mavenrepo - custom CORD maven repository image to support ONOS application loading from a local repository
-   - cord-test/nose
+   - cord-test/nose - container from which cord tester test cases originate and validate traffic through the CORD infrastructure
-   - cord-test/quagga
+   - cord-test/quagga - BGP virtual router to support uplink from CORD fabric network to Internet
-   - cord-test/radius
+   - cord-test/radius - Radius server to support cord-tester capability
-   - onosproject/onos
+   - opencord/onos - custom version of ONOS for use within the CORD platform #XOSTBD

 The images can be built by using the following command.
-This will build all the images.
 ```
 ./gradlew buildImages
 ```

-**NOTE:** *The first time you run `./gradlew` it will download from the Internet the `gradle` binary and install it locally.
-This is a one time operation.*
+**NOTE:** *The first time you run `./gradlew` it will download the `gradle` binary from the Internet and install it locally.
+This is a one time operation, but may be time consuming depending on the speed of your Internet connection.*

 ### Complete
 Once the `buildImages` command successfully runs this task is complete.
 The